Texiwill/aac-lib/vsm/README.md

 	a or A - All
 	b or B - Back
 	e or E - Exit
+	x or X - Exit
+	q or Q - Exit
 	m or M - Mark
+	r or R - Redraw menu
+	p or P - Print where you are in the menus /searchString - Search for string in current menu, if it exists, go to menu option, or list multiple options (case insensitive)

 Example Run: